 Authorization and Security

-If on the step of choosing types and formats you opted for REST/JSON, OAuth will perfectly suit here.
+If you opted for REST/JSON in the previous step, OAuth is a natural fit.
 Not sure which version to choose?
-Find them described here.
-If SOAP was your option, you could choose SAML or WS-Security.
+You can find them described here.
+If SOAP was your choice, SAML or WS-Security are worth considering instead.

-You are to decide if transport level security (TSL) is enough.
-If not, the data exposed with your API should be signed / encrypted / both signed & encrypted.
+You also need to decide whether transport level security (TLS) alone is sufficient.
+If not, the data exposed through your API should be signed, encrypted, or both.

 Versioning

-When planning on how to version your API, you should decide if you will, for example, include versioning in the URL, or return it in the content-type.
-For HTTP/REST, your strategy may be based on paths, query arguments, or HTTP headers.
-For SOAP, it may be based on namespaces or endpoints.
+When planning how to version your API, decide whether versioning will be included in the URL or returned in the content-type.
+For HTTP/REST APIs, your strategy may rely on paths, query arguments, or HTTP headers.
+For SOAP APIs, it may be based on namespaces or endpoints.
+It’s also worth thinking ahead about how your API will notify integrated systems of changes — for example, through webhooks for real-time data sync, which can complement versioning decisions by keeping connected systems up to date as your API evolves.

 Documentation

-Documentation teaches how to use your API, and that is why you should consider making it as detailed, unambiguous, and rich in code samples as possible.
-You could use documentation generators.
-Some of the most trustworthy ones can be found here.
+Documentation teaches developers how to use your API, so it should be as detailed, unambiguous, and rich in code samples as possible.
+Documentation generators can help streamline this process.
+Some of the most reliable tools are listed here.

-The points mentioned above are merely the basic elements of API design.
-We recommend Undisturbed REST: A Guide to Designing the Perfect API by Mike Stowe to dive deeper into the topic.
+The points above cover only the basic elements of API design.
+For a deeper dive into the topic, we recommend Undisturbed REST: A Guide to Designing the Perfect API by Mike Stowe.